10 years of weather network building in Africa

 Frank Ohene Annor, TAHMO CEO

-METER congratulates our friends at TAHMO for their groundbreaking work so far, and we are excited to join them in their journey towards growing public awareness and access to thorough and accurate hydro-meteorological data.
+METER congratulates our friends at TAHMO for their groundbreaking work, and we're excited to join them in their journey towards growing public awareness and access to thorough and accurate hydro-meteorological data.

 A photo of a METER publication in book form open on a flat surface